telescopeѲptics.net ▪▪▪▪ CONTENTS

 FIGURE 93: Limit to resolution of MTF-like line pattern on the retina is determined by eye contrast sensitivity.
 The level of sensitivity is highest in photopic mode (approximate average shown in yellow), somewhat lower in mesopic mode (green) and the lowest in scotopic mode (pink).
 The average planetary vision mode is within mesopic, as opposed to lunar vision mode, which is at a higher, scotopic level.
 At the same time, average planetary detail contrast level is lower than that of the average lunar detail.
 The contrast sensitivity graph also shows an additional factor of resolution limit, related to the angular size of a detail on the retina.
 In the scotopic vision mode, maximum contrast sensitivity is for ~8 cycles per degree (~7.5 arc minutes width of line pair).
 In the average mesopic mode it is ~5 cycles per degree (~12 arc minutes), and in the average scotopic mode between 2 and 1 cycles per degree (~0.5 to 1 degree).
 Differences in contrast sensitivity for mid-to-large detail sizes are relatively small within photopic and mesopic mode - contrast sensitivity, up to 3%-4% (they plummet as detail size goes below 20 cycles per degree, i.e. 3 arc minutes), and larger in the scotopic mode, ~10%.
 Note that contrast sensitivity levels shown, achieved under laboratory conditions, are higher than those practically achievable in field conditions.
 However, the main proportions remain in place.

 under optimum conditions, capable of detecting an astoundingly low level of contrast difference.
 For contrasty, bright lines, it is nearly as low as 0.5%.
 In other words, as little of contrast differential is sufficient do detect the lines of the optimum size.
 It would imply that as little as 1% change in the absolute contrast level could noticeably - although still very slightly - affect image quality, as perceived by the eye.
 That would be comparable to the level of aberration indicated by ~0.99 Strehl, 1% reduction in aperture size, or the effect of D/15 linear central obstruction.
 In field conditions, this small changes in contrast cannot be detected at the eyepiece.
-For instance, nominal contrast difference between the two maximas and the minima between two stars at the Dawes' limit is still as high as ~4%.
+For instance, nominal contrast difference between the two maximas and the minima between two stars at the Dawes' limit is slightly over 1.6%, but not too many people can detect it.
 There are several factor that could be causing this discrepancy.

 One is the ever present seeing error.
 Even if it is as small as 1/30 wave RMS, on the average - and only the smallest apertures in a very good seeing have that privilege - it already lowers the average contrast by ~4%, with constant fluctuations around the mean value.
 Contrast difference as small as 0.5%, already at the very limit of detection, is likely to be lost in such conditions.
 Also, contrast difference resulting in the loss of this threshold resolution may not be, and probably is not, apparent to the eye as a contrast level change per se.
 In addition, there are very few details that would be found, or lost - even if this level of change in contrast could be detected.
 Lastly, it is likely that eye strain resulting from peering into the eyepiece significantly worsens eye sensitivity thresholds in general.